sqonk/phext-detach/docs/api/Dispatcher.md

 - **$block** Whether the main program will block execution until all tasks have completed.
 - **$limit** Set the maximum number of tasks that may run concurrently.
 0 = unlimited.

-**Returns:**  array|BufferedChannel The result is changes based on the configuration of the task map.
+**Returns:**  array|BufferedChannel The result changes based on the configuration of the task map.
 **See:**  TaskMap class for more options.
 **See:**  TaskMap::start() for information on what is returned.